Back to text menu | Back to clickable plan | Back to topic (Houses and apartments)

 (House of the Round Temple)

-The house was entered from a road to the south.
+The house was entered from a road to the south (Via del Tempio Rotondo).
 The entrance to the vestibule (A) is accentuated by two pilasters with travertine bases.
 The masonry of the pilasters is much more regular than the surrounding masonry, and it has thinner joints.
 This visual effect indicates that the facade was not meant to be stuccoed.
 On either side of the vestibule is a shop.
-The shops have no connection with the house (I,XI,2), and were therefore numbered separately (I,XI,3).
-In the back of the shops is the lower part of a staircase leading to the first floor ("mezzanine").
+The shops have no connection with the house, and were therefore numbered separately (nr.
+3).
+In the back of the shops are a few treads leading to a podium that supported a ladder leading to the first floor ("mezzanine").
 A staircase in the south-west corner of the complex seems to have led to independent apartments on the upper floors.
 A staircase to the right of the vestibule could be entered from the street and the house, and will therefore have led to rooms belonging to the house.

 Plan of the Domus